canonical/mlflow-operator/docs/index.rst

 It provides tools for tracking experiments, packaging code into reproducible runs, and sharing and deploying models.
 It integrates with popular machine learning frameworks.

-It addresses a number of challenges facing machine learning teams: collaboration, reproducibility, maintenance, organisation and scaling.
+It addresses a number of common machine learning challenges: collaboration, reproducibility, maintenance, organisation and scaling.

 It's ideal for data scientists, ML engineers, hobbyists and teams looking to optimise their ML workflows with charms.